THE BELLUM DEORUM INTERPRETATION

 Random Planet setting, which means you can opt to invoke the laws of chaos and then just sit back and watch what happens, rather than actually interacting with the game.
 Fittingly, SporeEarth would fit squarely in a genre of gaming called

-A game that casts the player in the position of controlling the game as an entity with divine and supernatural powers.
+A god game is an artificial life game that casts the player in the position of controlling the game on a large scale, as an entity with divine and supernatural powers, as a great leader, or with no specified character (as in Spore), and places them in charge of a game setting containing autonomous characters to guard and influence.

 god games.